-People who are new to anabolic steroids for performance enhancement often (mistakenly) believe that they can take a product for a few weeks, get buff or toned, and then simply stop.
+People who are new to performance enhancement often (mistakenly) believe that they can take a product for a few weeks, get buff or toned, and then simply stop.
 This is not the case.
 No matter what steroid you use, post cycle therapy is a necessity.
 Here is everything you need to know about PCT and how to implement it after your cycle.

 Why You Need PCT in the First Place

 Misguided and novice athletes who use steroids often think, “I finished my cycle and I’m buff, so now I’m finished.”
 This is a huge mistake.
 You can spend your entire cycle taking AIs to ward off gynecomastia and other side effects, but if you simply stop taking your steroid and do not follow it with PCT, all of those efforts are in vain.
-Almost every popular anabolic steroid is a derivative of testosterone, and while this has some pretty significant benefits in terms of bulking and cutting, it can throw off your body’s natural hormonal balance by inhibiting your natural testosterone production.
+Almost every popular product is a derivative of testosterone, and while this has some pretty significant benefits in terms of bulking and cutting, it can throw off your body’s natural hormonal balance by inhibiting your natural testosterone production.

 Inhibited Testosterone Production